 - Sign up to be on the project mailing list by sending an email to [email protected].
 You may receive:

 - Updates about the planning process

-- Surveys to provide input about the project area
+- Surveys to provide input about the amendment

-- Attend public workshops or open houses offered to gather public input.
+- Attend public open house offered to gather public input.

 Where is this project located?

-The project is defined as an area up to about 2 miles from the center of the Minnesota River in Redwood and Renville counties; and Upper Sioux Agency and Fort Ridgley State Parks.
+The project is defined as an area 2 miles from the center of the Minnesota River in Redwood and Renville counties.
+A potential SRA would be a smaller portion of this area.